Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hundreds of fishing households in Thanh Chuong district still live adrift on Lam River, not knowing when they will have a place to "settle down".

 Mrs. Nguyen Thi Ha (born in 1966) has 3 sons, 2 of whom are married.
 For many years, the mother and children, grandmother and grandchildren have had to live in a temporary house along the riverbank.
-Mrs. Ha has registered to move to a resettlement area and has been approved by the government, but to this day she still does not know when she will receive land to build a house.
+Mrs. Ha has registered to move to the resettlement area and has been approved by the government, but until now she still does not know when she will receive land to build a house.

 Another resident also said that for over 10 years, the local government has organized for people to visit Khe Mu resettlement area.
-People saw that the land was quite large, the asphalt road leading to the place, the infrastructure was quite good, so they had high expectations, but year after year, the dream of "settling down" of the people has not come true.
+People saw that the land was quite large, the asphalt road went all the way to the place, the infrastructure was quite good, so they had high hopes, but year after year, the dream of "settling down" of the people still has not come true.

 Source